Skip to main content

 B.S. ’13 Psychology, M.S. ’16 Psychology, Ph.D. ’18 Psychology

 Meredith is a team trainer and safety AI data trainer at Invisible Technologies.
-Her work is focused on training large language models to improve their ability to generate accurate responses.
+Her work focuses on training large language models to improve their ability to generate accurate responses.

 Stephen Semcho